Noncommutative coordinates for symplectic representations: Reparametrization of the -coordinates

-When $R=\emptyset$, the space $\XplusDeltaTn$ gives a generically finite-to-one parameterization of the space of maximal framed local systems; this is not anymore the case when $R\neq \emptyset$.
-In the present subsection, we introduce first another parameterization of the space of maximal framed local systems that is always finite-to-one.
+When $R=\emptyset$, the space $\XplusDeltaTn$ gives a generically finite-to-one parametrization of the space of maximal framed local systems; this is not anymore the case when $R\neq \emptyset$.
+In the present section, we introduce first another parametrization of the space of maximal framed local systems that is always finite-to-one.